 The Directors of Inventis Limited are committed to achieving the highest standard of corporate governance.
-Except where specified in this statement, the Company has adopted the ASX Guidelines on "Corporate Governance Principles and Recommendations - Second Edition".
+Except where specified in this statement, the recommendations set by the ASX Corporate Governance Council as outlined in ASX Guidance Note 9A have been followed.